Niji

 See Configuration for a detailed explanation.
 Note that these options do not work if reloads are disabled for this module.

-Additionaly, these module-specific configuration options can be added to config.toml (shown here with their default values):
+Additionally, these module-specific configuration options can be added to

 [gtk]

-# Set to true to use a more compact layout in gtk apps
+# Set to true to use a more compact layout in GTK apps

 compact = false